 - Cavett Connector Trail & Tierra/Williamsburg Trail:We are proceeding with final design of the Cavett Connector Trail that will connect the Tierra/Williamsburg trail where currently ends at San Mateo Dr. and will proceed south adjacent to Cavett Elementary School and through the neighborhood eventually connecting with the Yankee Hill Trail near 34th and Yankee Hill.
 This project is in the ROW phase.

-- Billy Wolff Trail: We have received funding to make improvements to the Billy Wolff Trail beginning with the ramp on the west side of 27th and then proceeding west to the bridge that was installed a couple of years ago connecting the Billy Wolff Trail with the Antelope Valley Trail.
+- Billy Wolff Trail: make Beginning September 14th, improvements to the Billy Wolff Trail will be made, beginning with the ramp on the west side of 27th and then proceeding west to the bridge that was installed a couple of years ago.
 The current ramp and trail will be removed and replaced with a 10 feet wide, concrete wide trail.
-This project is expected to be under construction this spring with a August 2015 completion.
+This project is expected to be complete October 30th, 2015.
 The detour will begin where the Billy Wolff and Rock island Trail connect with riders needing to cross 27th and Capital Parkway at grade.
 Please use the sidewalk on the south side of Capital Parkway between 27th Street and Randolph.

 - Sheridan Street Penny Bridges project: This project will cause a lengthy closure of the Rock Island Trail between Calvert and South Streets beginning May 3 2015 and going through the end of September.
 The designated detour for this project will be along Calvert, east to 33rd, then north along 33rd to South Street and west to the Rock Island Trail.
 Other options are available including going west to 31st Street and then north along 31st to Van Dorn and east to the trail.
 Riders need to find a route that works best for them since the trail will be closed at Sheridan during the length of the project.

 - Yankee Hill Trail (between 70th and 91st): This is a Public Works Project that will provide a trail along Yankee Hill and a connection with a new Middle School at 84th and Yankee Hill.
 This project will be constructed when Yankee Hill is improved.
 Expected completion is August 2017.